ferninphilly/terraform-bank-of-england/Day-5/README.md

 ## Learning Path

-### 1. Modules and Inheritance
+### 1. GitHub Modules
-**Directory**: `1-Modules-Inheritance/`
+**Directory**: `Github-Modules/`

-Learn to create reusable, composable modules:
+Learn to publish and use Terraform modules from GitHub:
+- Publishing modules to GitHub
+- Module versioning and releases
+- Using modules from remote sources
+- Module documentation and best practices
 - Module composition and inheritance
-- Variable replacement and defaults
-- Cross-module communication
-- Module versioning

-**Exercise**: Build a multi-tier application using composed modules (network, compute, database).
+**Exercise**: Publish a VM module to GitHub and use it in your Terraform configurations.

 ### 2. Conditional Creation and For_Each
 **Directory**: `2-Conditional-ForEach/`